 - Take advantage of natural light – it will open up your space.

-- De-clutter relentlessly.
-If you haven’t used it in a year – or wouldn’t buy it now – it needs to go.
+- Declutter relentlessly.
+If you haven’t used something in ages or wouldn’t buy it now, it needs to go.
+Donate where possible.

 - When decorating, choose a colour palette that’s light and neutral to expand your space visually.